xNS5/work-scripts/Bash/mac-query/README.md

 7. 3rd party software installed

-Computer Information:
-VU412-iMac1 - 140.160.164.232

-# Notes
+# To Do

-scutil --get LocalHostName / ComputerName

-How to get storage info
-system_profiler SPStorageDataType
+1. Fix output for last signed in user

-SSH without a password: generate SSH key from Jeremy's computer > other
+2. Fix SSH key from Jeremy's account

-iMac locations:

-PC 412
-Videographer ??
-VU ITS 519
+3. Write script for application information